 To make sure the number of applicants for skilled migrant visas does not exceed available spaces, there is a preliminary filter called the "Expression of Interest" ("EOI").

 A fee is paid, and key personal data is entered online without the need for verification and detailed documentation.
 If that "EOI" meets the pass mark of the fortnightly selection, Immigration New Zealand then issues an "Invitation to Apply" ("ITA").

 While receiving an "ITA" is normally grounds for celebration, it is by no means the end of the journey.
 The applicant still must meet all the small-print requirements and produce documents that validate claims made in the "EOI" by submitting an application for residence.

 In many cases, there are misunderstandings when applicants have been "sure they knew what was meant" by certain requirements, only to find that Immigration New Zealand's interpretation of words is quite different from their own.

 All family members will also be subject to scrutiny over documents of identity and relationship.
 The medical and character backgrounds of everyone associated with the application will be closely examined.

 New Zealand job offers go through very close examination to see if they meet high thresholds set by the government.
 Failure to meet these strict thresholds is a common reason for applications being declined.

 An offer of skilled employment is critical to a successful application under this category.
-Securing a job offer while overseas is very hard to do unless an employer is looking for a set of skills not available in the New Zealand labour market.
+Trying to secure employment while you are overseas is difficult unless a New Zealand employer is looking for particular skills that are not readily available in the local labour market.

 It has been calculated that Do-it-Yourself applicants who assume or think they are entitled to points waste over $10 million every year in failed applications.
 It pays to take proper advice.